Why is humidity important?

 30% and 55% during the winter.
 Lower levels aggravate skin allergies and respiratory infections, and

-higher levels increase the spread mold, bacteria and viruses.
+higher levels increase the spread of mold, bacteria and viruses.
 Dust mites spread when the

 humidity is above 50%.
 Experts at the Association of Heating, Refrigeration, and Air